If you are having problems with a private landlord, there are a number of ways to resolve a complaint.

 Complain to your landlord

-Use your landlord's complaints procedure, if they have one.
+Some landlords have a complaints procedure.
+Use it if they have one.
 Ask about it at your landlord's office or get information from their website.

-Complain to your landlord by letter if they do not appear to have an official complaints procedure.
+Complain to your landlord by letter if they do not have a complaints procedure.

 Find out what to say when you make a complaint.